javier-caparo/Udacity-DevOps-Azure-Project-3/README.md

 SELENIUM_LOGS_CL
 ```

-* After some minutes ( aprox 5 or 10) , check the email configured as an alert message will be received. and also check the Log Analytics Logs , so you can get visualize the logs and analyze with more detail.
+* After some minutes ( 3 to 10 minutes) , check the email configured as an alert message will be received. and also check the Log Analytics Logs , so you can get visualize the logs and analyze with more detail.

 ### Links